paulehh/dipas_docker/README.md

 ### Step 3: Download the Latest DIPAS Community Version
-Download the latest version of the **DIPAS Community** as a ZIP file from the [official Bitbucket repository](https://bitbucket.org/geowerkstatt-hamburg/dipas_community/downloads/).
+Download the dipas-3.3.1-navigator-3.1.1.zip version of the **DIPAS Community** as a ZIP file from the [official Bitbucket repository](https://bitbucket.org/geowerkstatt-hamburg/dipas_community/downloads/).

 Place the downloaded ZIP file in the `dipas_community_version` folder on your host.